AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Computer-aided Aortic Tree Segmentation

-While a large number of approaches were applied to segment blood vessels (\cite{Moccia_2018}), only some have been used for aortic vessel tree segmentation.
 Based on our search, aortic vessel tree segmentation usually focuses on volume segmentation of healthy aortas in CT, CTA or MR images, while some studies also aim to segment specific aortic branches or aortas with different diseases.
-In this section, we categorize the different algorithms for computer-aided aortic vessel tree segmentation.
-Some studies analyzed multiple algorithms to perform aorta segmentation, yet in this review, we classify these studies based on the main algorithms applied for the segmentation tasks.
-We divide these approaches into four classes: deformable model approaches, tracking approaches, deep learning approaches and additional approaches.
+In this section, we introduced and compared various aorta segmentation algorithms from reviewed studies.